 Theatre at Christ's is co-ordinated by our drama society, CADS (Christ's Amateur Dramatic Society), who are based in the Yusuf Hamied Theatre in college.
 CADS normally produces three shows every year, one in each academic term, as well as a number of other events depending on the interests of current students.

 Michaelmas (first term) - Pantomime.
 CADS pantos tend to be student-written, and often have a cast and crew largely made up of freshers in their first show at Christ's.
 CADS also owns a pantomime horse, although none of the committee are sure how they acquired it!
 The panto is a great way to get started with theatre at college, as it's a very relaxed and funny show.
 It's performed at the end of term right before everyone goes home for the Christmas holidays, in the Yusuf Hamied Theatre.

 Lent (second term) - Freshers' Show.
 Directed, produced, crewed and acted entirely by Freshers, the Freshers' show is a brilliant way for new students to make their mark on theatre at Christ's.
-It's performed around Week 6 or 7 of term, and although it's often in the Yusuf Hamied, past Freshers' Shows have been performed in the chapel and other inventive locations around college.
+It's performed around Week 6 or 7 of term, and although it's often in the Yusuf Hamied Theatre, past Freshers' Shows have also been performed in the chapel and other inventive locations around college.

 Easter (third term) - May Week Shakespeare.
 The final show of the year is put on during May Week, at the end of Easter term after exams have finished.
 Barring (and often despite) rain, the show is performed outdoors, under Milton's tree in the Fellows' Garden.

 There are also CADS comedy nights on an ad hoc basis when somebody proposes a theme, and the Monologue Clash, which happens about twice a term, where students perform monologues (often around a particular theme).
 A list of past CADS shows can be found here and it would also be worth reading about the Christ's prizes and humanities funds here.

 "There are bigger and smaller shows, so you have options as to the level of commitment."